zinic/crawl/core.md

 #### Kinetic Damage

-Kinetic damage is a core game-play mechanic.
+Kinetic damage is a core game-play mechanic and many aspects, effects and equipment will utilize it.

 Kinetic damage is a specific classification of damage that encompass most damage incurred from a kinetic source.
 This includes falling, being thrown against a surface and being blasted by raw gravitational energy.
 The amount of kinetic damage the character sustains is directly related to the amount of kinetic potential the character is subject to.